-This is the fourth in a series of articles geared toward winning at college fantasy football.
+This is the fourth in a series of articles geared toward winning your college fantasy football leagues.

 4th Commandment - Thou Shall Draft Players From the NEXT Great Offenses

-Here at CFG we already told you to avoid players on bad teams.
+Here at CFG we already told you to be leery of players on bad teams.
 We also like to draft players from good teams.
 Taking it one step further, we also really look to draft players from the NEXT great offenses.

 Hindsight is 20/20 and with hindsight everyone's a genius.
-I can sit here and tell you to load up on players from Hawaii and Oklahoma.
-Everyone knows that stuff.
+I can sit here and tell you to load up on players from Oregon and Texas A&M. Everyone knows that stuff.
 Where is your edge?
 What will separate you?
 You can separate yourself by being a prognosticator and not a follower (or let us do that for you).

 If you can successfully pinpoint the next great offenses you don't have to worry about luck or rely on a few super sleepers to come to fruition in order for you to win your league.
 If you can project the NEXT great offenses, you will be able to identify the Sleepers, they just will be obvious to you.

 Other guys say “I'd rather be lucky than good”; here at CFG, we say “WE'D RATHER BE GOOD THAN LUCKY!”
 You can put the odds in your favor by taking guys from the next great offenses.

 What are the key indicators to identify the next great offenses?
 Sometimes it is the addition of an offensive-minded coach.
 Sometimes it is the signing of an uber-recruit.
 A game changer.
 And sometimes, like in the case of Auburn in 2010, it is both.